-The structural engineer costs in this article are correct as of 2020
+The structural engineer costs in this article are correct as of 2021

 If you are undertaking a significant renovation project, whether building an extension or changing the layout of your home, you may need the services of a structural engineer to help assess how viable the project is.